Timeslide33/Psychology-of-the-stock-Market/The Panic and the Boom.md

 There are some special features connected with the panic and the boom which are worthy of separate consideration.

-Tis is really astionishing what a holdthe fear of a possible panic has upon the minds of many investors.
+This is really astionishing what a hold the fear of a possible panic has upon the minds of many investors.
 The menmory of the events of 1907 has undoubtedly operated greatly to lessen the volume of speculative trade from that time to the present (April, 1912).Panics of equal severity have occurred only a few times in the entire history of the country, and the possiblility of such anoutbreak in any one month is smaller than the chance of loss on the average investment through the failure of the company.
 Yet the specter of such a panic rises in the minds of the inexperienced whenever they think of buying stocks.

 "Yes,"the investor may say,"Reading seems to be in a very strong position, but look where it sold in 1907--at $70 a share!"